Dual representations for quasiconvex compositions with applications to systemic risk measures: Quasiconvex compositions

 \subsection{Two important special cases}

 We consider special cases of the setting in \Cref{sec:main} where at least one of the functions in the composition is convex/concave.
 In these cases, we can obtain simplified formulae for the penalty function of the composition.
+The proofs will be given in \Cref{app:special}.
 As before, we work with two functions $f\colon\Y\to\overline{\R}$, $g\colon \X\to\Y$.

 We first work on the case where both $f$ and $g$ satisfy a stronger convexity assumption so that $f\circ g$ becomes convex.
-As the next corollary shows, the reduced form of the dual representation is consistent with the ones available for convex compositions in the literature; see, for instance, \citet[Thm.
-2.8.10]{zal} and \citet[Thm.
+As the next corollary shows, the reduced form of the dual representation is consistent with the ones available for convex compositions in the literature; see, for instance, \cite[Thm.
+2.8.10]{zal} and \cite[Thm.
 3]{bot}.